HBortolim/PingPage/README.md

 I wanted to practice and expand my knowledge in DOM Manipulation topics to build more interactive web pages and get more familiar with Javascript.

+This project was built using flexbox, JavaScript DOM Manipulation, functions and responsive design.

 This project was made through Frontend Mentor and I'm working on building more projects over time, which will be posted here as well.

 Link: https://hbortolim.github.io/PingPage